Siege of Nicaea (727): Invasion of 727 and the siege of Nicaea

 In summer 727, another large-scale invasion was led by Mu'awiya, with Abdallah al-Battal heading the vanguard of the army.
-The Byzantine chronicler Theophanes the Confessor claims that the vanguard alone numbered 15,000 men and the entire invasion force 100,000, clearly a grossly inflated number.
+The Byzantine chronicler Theophanes the Confessor claims that the vanguard alone numbered 15,000 men and the entire invasion force 100,000, clearly a grossly inflated number according to some scholars.
 Theophanes also records a certain Amr as Mu'awiya's second-in-command, but Arab sources are unambiguous in this regard.
 The Arab army moved west into northwestern Asia Minor, and the vanguard under al-Battal attacked and sacked the town of Gangra in Paphlagonia and a place called in Arab sources Tabya, possibly the fort of Ateous in Phrygia.
 Gangra was razed to the ground, but during the attack on Tabya the Arabs, especially the Antiochene contingent, are said to have suffered heavy losses.

 From there, the Arabs turned west towards Nicaea, the chief city of Bithynia and capital of the powerful Opsician Theme.
 The Arabs arrived before the city in late July, with al-Battal's vanguard preceding the main army.
 The Byzantines, probably under the command of the Count of the Opsicians, Artabasdos, did not meet them in the field, but instead retreated behind the city's walls.
 The Arabs assaulted the city for forty days, employing siege engines which destroyed a part of the walls, but eventually failed to take it.
 In late August, they raised the siege and departed, taking many captives and much booty.
 The 12th-century chronicle of Michael the Syrian claims that the city's inhabitants abandoned it and fled by ship through Lake Ascania, whereupon the Arabs destroyed Nicaea, but this is clearly an error.